Polymer/old-docs-site/app/2.0/docs/devguide/gesture-events.md

 title: Gesture events
 ---

-Polymer fires custom "gesture" events for certain user interactions automatically when a declarative listener is added for the event type.
+Polymer provides optional support for custom "gesture" events for certain user interactions.
 These events fire consistently on both touch and mouse environments, so we recommend using these events instead of their mouse- or touch-specific event counterparts.
 This provides better interoperability with both touch and mouse devices.
 For example, `tap` should be used instead of